-- Reduce heat; cover and cook 20-25 minutes or until tender.
+- Reduce heat; cover and cook 20 to 25 minutes or until tender.
 Drain.

 - In a large mixing bowl, mash the potatoes.

-- Add the cream cheese, sour cream, milk, salt, garlic powder, pepper; beat until smooth.
+- Add the cream cheese, sour cream, milk, salt, garlic powder and pepper.
+Beat until smooth.

 - Stir in chives and sprinkle with paprika.